In Trial getting inputs from the user is divided up into three parts: raw input events, actions, and mappings.

 Most actions will represent some kind of event request, such as "jump", "interact", "select next", "confirm", etc. For some games however it can also make more sense to have actions that carry a value, such as "gas" or "camera tilt".
 For the latter, the superclasses analog-action

-, directional-action
+, and directional-action

 Actions by themselves allow you to define player input with a layer of abstraction, but they won't be useful unless actions can be fired by user inputs.
 This is where the mapping layer comes into play.